-4. Empirical strategy
+4. Empirical Strategy

-Even though cancer is a non-communicable disease, a CD may be endogenous to a partner's health outcomes and behaviours.
-As a result, we limit our sample to married or cohabiting individuals whose partners did not have cancer at the start.
-Using a strategy similar to Brown et al. (2010) we construct two samples that distinguish between the short-run and long-run statistical links of a CD.
+A CD is potentially endogenous to a partner's health outcomes and behaviors, even though cancer is a non-communicable disease.
+Hence, we restrict our sample to married or cohabiting individuals whose partner has no cancer at baseline.
+We construct two samples that distinguish between the short-run and long-run statistical links of a CD using a similar strategy to Brown et al. (2010).
 The time horizon in the short-run sample ranges from one SHARE wave to the next, with the baseline being the wave in which the respondent participated in SHARE for the first time.
-The wave that follows is always referred to as the follow-up. .
+The following wave is always referred to as the follow-up.
 In contrast, the long-run sample has a baseline of wave 2 (2006) and a follow-up of wave 6 (2015), and we investigate the impact of being diagnosed with cancer at any point during these 9 years.
 While the long-difference approach may include long-term health and well-being associations, the short-difference approach focuses on immediate relationships.
-Accordingly, our main empirical specification for each of our follow-up health and well-being outcome Y{11} is:
+Accordingly, our main empirical specification for each of our follow-up health and well-being outcome Y{i1} is: